oracle-livelabs/developer/sqlcl-mcp-server-intro/files/create_data_and_views_prompt.md

 ## Connecting and creating database objects

-1. Connect as the SQL_FREESQL_01 user
+1. Connect as the user.
+If no user is provided, please prompt me with the available connections, and ask me to choose the one of the connections before proceeding to the next step.
-2. Create four tables named car, truck, motorcycle, and manufacturer in the SQL_FREESQL_01 schema with the following characteristics (please review the three "NOTE" notes in this section before creating the tables):
+2. Create four tables named car, truck, motorcycle, and manufacturer in the chosen schema with the following characteristics (please review the three "NOTE" notes in this section before creating the tables):

     The car, truck, motorcycle tables should include colums such as:
       - make